How to Cut Out Added Sugar: 5 Tips to Reduce Added Sugar in Your Diet

 *Food data from Insider

-To help limit your added sugar from sauces, ask for your dressings, condiments, and sauces on the side so you can pour in moderation instead of drenching your foods in them.
+To help limit your added sugar from sauces, ask for your dressings, condiments, and sauces on the side.
+This way you can pour in moderation instead of drenching your foods in them.
 Here are some other suggestions to help reduce your sauce sugar intake:

 Fresh or dried herbs and spices